decentraland/explorer/README.md

 ### Making a manual build

 #### Option 1
+1. Run `make watch` in a terminal at `kernel/`.
+Wait for it to finish and leave it watching for changes. **This step must be done before replacing the build files or they may be replaced again with the latest published build files when the `make watch` process runs**
+2. In Unity Editor, build unity WASM with its name as `unity` into your desired folder. **It's very important that the folder/build name is `unity`**.
+3. When the building process finishes, move the 3 ".unityweb" files that will end up inside `[ChosenDestination]/unity/Build/` into `kernel/static/unity/Build/`.
+Just remember that if you run the `make watch` after this last step, your new files may be replaced by the latest published build files during the `make watch` process.

+#### Option 2
-1. Run `make watch` in a terminal at `kernel/static`.
+1. Run `make watch` in a terminal at `kernel/`.
 Wait for it to finish and leave it watching for changes. **This step must be done before replacing the build files or they may be replaced again with the latest published build files when the `make watch` process runs**
 2. Build unity WASM with its name as `unity` into the folder `kernel/static`. **It's very important that the folder/build name is `unity`**.
 3. In another terminal checkout the deletion of the file named `kernel/static/unity/Build/DCLUnityLoader.js`.
 Unity deletes anything on this folder as part of the build process and we need that file.